I’ve got brand envy.

 Is there such a thing?

-If you’ve never been in an Eddie Bauer store they use their slogan, “Live Your Adventure”, like an elixir.
+If you’ve never been in an Eddie Bauer store they use their slogan, “Live Your Adventure” like an elixir.
 Subtly mixing comfortable, well-crafted clothing with adventure sport and travel.
 Pictures of far off locations and hard to reach landscapes overwhelm the scenery.
 Great looking adventurers guide others to far off places and celebrate their achievements together.
-It is meant to capture the attention and imagination of the customer and lead them somewhere.
+It is designed to capture the attention and imagination of the customer and lead them somewhere.

 It works on me.

 Their retail stores feature television screens with videos of rock climbers, mountain bikers, hikers and ice climbers to reinforce the idea that a chump accountant who buys a very comfortable paid of pants is somehow climbing that mountain himself.

 What does this have to do with clothing?